Global Environmental Microbiology (GEM) Course

 The GEM Course is a four-week program integrating classroom learning with field sampling and laboratory protocols in microbial ecology to engage students in scientific analysis and learning.
 Learn what bacteria are, how they work, and what they do at the University of Southern California, the Eastern Sierra Mountains and the Wrigley Marine Science Center on Catalina Island.
 Our ideal candidate is early in their college career, scientifically curious, and a hard-working learner.

 NSF Research Experiences for Undergraduates: Community College Cultivation Cohort (C4)

 CC-RISE Research Internship

 The Community College Research Internship for Scientific Engagement (CC-RISE) is an eight-week, paid, summer research internship program for community college students run by the Center for Dark Energy Biosphere Investigations.
-Students will gain firsthand exposure to the scientific process by working in a faculty-led research lab at the University of California Santa Cruz or at the Marine Biological Laboratory in Woods Hole, MA.
+Students will gain firsthand exposure to the scientific process by working in a faculty-led research lab at the University of California Santa Cruz or at the Woods Hole Oceanographic Institution in Woods Hole, MA.
 In addition to research, students will participate in activities focusing on how to transition from a two-year college to a university and information on graduate school.
 At the end of the program, students will present their results to an audience of peers and mentors.

 Genomics and Geobiology Undergraduate Research Experience (GGURE)